 Requirements for declaring a major within the Walker College of Business are detailed here.

 - App State accounting majors have a CPA pass rate that exceeds the national and North Carolina averages.

 - The department hosts an annual “Meet the Firms” event, which brings approximately 25 accounting firms looking for interns and full-time employees to campus to meet and connect with students.

 - Prior to participating in the internship recruiting process, junior-level students are encouraged to attend a series of seminars on career opportunities, resume preparation, interviewing skills and other areas of career development.

-- Many students stay for Appalachian’s one-year Master of Science in Accounting degree, which provides additional preparation for students’ future careers as well as support for preparing for the CPA exam.
+- Many students stay for App State’s one-year Master of Science in Accounting degree, which provides additional preparation for students’ future careers as well as support for preparing for the CPA exam.

 - The Department of Accounting awards more than 50 scholarships each year, with amounts ranging from $500 to $5,000.